moogacs/docs.buf.build/docs/lint/rules.md

 ### `PACKAGE_NO_IMPORT_CYCLE`

 This is an extra uncategorized rule that detects package import cycles.
-The Protobuf compiler outlaws circular file imports, but it's still possible to introduce package cycles, such as the following:
+The Protobuf compiler outlaws circular file imports, but it's still possible to introduce package cycles, such as these:

 ```sh
 .